 Surgery: Tumor resection involves an operation to remove the entire tumor from the tongue.
 Minimally invasive surgical techniques are used whenever possible to treat tongue cancer.

-Radiation therapy: Your radiation oncologist will administer radiation therapy to cancerous tissues of the tongue, using a high dose with pinpoint accuracy, sparing healthy tissue and shortening procedure times.
+Radiation therapy: Your radiation oncologist will administer radiation therapy to cancerous tissues of the tongue, directing high, targeted doses of radiation to the tumor using technology designed to spare healthy tissue and shorten procedure times.

 Chemotherapy: Often combined with radiation therapy, chemotherapy uses anticancer drugs to destroy cancer cells throughout the body.
 It may be an option if the cancer has spread to nearby lymph nodes.
 Different chemotherapy drugs can be combined to attack cancer cells at varying stages of their growth cycles and decrease the chance of drug resistance.